Aerial survey view of Devil's KitchenAerial survey · USDA NAIP · public domain

 A third account, set in the mid-1980s, tells of a mother whose car was swept off a flooded bridge; she got her two children onto the car's roof but they were carried away by the floodwaters.
 This flood-tragedy motif is the heaviest element of the local lore and should be treated with care rather than sensationalized.

 The paranormal tradition at Devil's Kitchen is corroborated across multiple folklore sources, which supports treating it as a genuine legend site.
-The specific named victims and dates, however, are not verified in primary records and are framed here as the stories told locally.
+Specific names, dates, and circumstances in these legends are not verified in primary records and are framed here as the stories told locally.

 Notable Entities